terrellt/ndlib.github.io/_posts/2014-04-19-escaping-the-tar-pit.md

 ### Acceptance Tests

->> "Acceptance tests [are] tests written by a collaboration of the stakeholders and the programmers in order to define when a requirement is done...The purpose of acceptance tests is communication, clarity, and precision.
-By agreeing to them, the developers, stakeholders, and testers all understand what the plan for the system behavior is." -- Martin, Robert C. (2011-05-13).
+> "Acceptance tests [are] tests written by a collaboration of the stakeholders and the programmers in order to define when a requirement is done...
+> The purpose of acceptance tests is communication, clarity, and precision.
+> By agreeing to them, the developers, stakeholders, and testers all understand what the plan for the system behavior is."
+> -- Martin, Robert C. (2011-05-13).
 "The Clean Coder"

 Acceptance tests are extremely valuable.
 We should take the time to craft these.

->> "Acceptance tests should always be automated.
-There is a place for manual testing elsewhere in the software lifecycle, but these kinds of tests should never be manual.
-The reason is simple: cost." -- Martin, Robert C. (2011-05-13).
+> "Acceptance tests should always be automated.
+> There is a place for manual testing elsewhere in the software lifecycle, but these kinds of tests should never be manual.
+> The reason is simple: cost."
+> -- Martin, Robert C. (2011-05-13).
 "The Clean Coder"

 As a developer I believe these should be automated.
 After all, if I'm working on something and changed things, I should know if what I did was not acceptable.